Paul McCartney expected to make full recovery from illness

-McCartney, 71, postponed two shows in Tokyo earlier this week due to illness, and on Thursday canceled more concerts due to take place in Japan this week and South Korea next week.
+McCartney, 71, postponed two shows in Tokyo earlier this week due to illness, and on Thursday cancelled more concerts due to take place in Japan this week and South Korea next week.

 "Since contracting a virus last week that led to the postponement of tour dates, Paul received successful medical treatment at a hospital in Tokyo," according to a statement issued by his spokeswoman Perri Cohen.